MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-lag-fl.md

 Applies a lag on a series.

-The function `series_lag_fl()` takes an expression containing a dynamic numerical array as input and shift it backward.
-It is commonly used for shifting time series to test whether a pattern is new or it matches historical data.
+The function `series_lag_fl()` takes an expression containing a dynamic numerical array as input and shifts it backward.
+It's commonly used for shifting time series to test whether a pattern is new or it matches historical data.

 > [!NOTE]
 > This function is a [UDF (user-defined function)](../query/functions/user-defined-functions.md).
 For more information, see [usage](#usage).